telerik/ajax-docs/controls/htmlchart/design-time/overview.md

 * The **Add RadAjaxManager...** link adds a **RadAjaxManager** component to your webpage, so you can configure partial postbacks through a comfortable control.

-* The **Replace ScriptManager with RadScriptManager** link replaces the default ScriptManager component that is usedfor AJAX-enabled websites with **RadScriptManager**.
+* The **Replace ScriptManager with RadScriptManager** link replaces the default ScriptManager component that is used for AJAX-enabled websites with **RadScriptManager**.
 If there isn't a ScriptManager on the page this link will allow you to add one.

 * The **AddRadStyleSheetManager** link adds a **RadStyleSheetManager** to your web page.